amitparag/deep_Networks/src/unicycle_data_analysis/data/Readme.md

+"No idea why git is not uploading all files"

 Each folder contains three separate files: starting_configurations , trajectory, control.

 Note that in Crocoddyl, ddp.xs contains T + 1 terms, while ddp.us contains T terms.
 The extra term in ddp.xs is the initial starting point.